-- Bananas spoil fast so sailing vessels had to get to their destination quickly, perhaps leading to hasty mistakes at sea.
+- Bananas on boats spoil fast, so sailing vessels had to get to their destination quickly, perhaps leading to hasty mistakes at sea.

 - During transport in the heat of a storage hull, bananas rapidly fermented and gave off deadly toxic fumes.